Find Trade Colleges

 Read full report on Construction Trades at Metropolitan Community College

-On top of its placing in our value ranking, Northwest Iowa Community College also did well on our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list.
-It’s in the top 20% of all schools reviewed in this analysis.
+Northwest Iowa Community College also claimed a spot on our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list.
+It’s in the top 20% of all schools in this category.

 St Cloud Technical and Community College landed the #8 spot in the 2023 rankings for the best value associate degree construction trades programs.
 Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public school with a small student population.

-Out-of-state tuition fees for undergraduate students at St Cloud Technical and Community College are $6,075 per year.
+The average tuition and fees for an out-of-state undergraduate student at St Cloud Technical and Community College are $6,075 a year.

 Read full report on Construction Trades at St Cloud Technical and Community College

-As a testament to the quality of education it offers, LATI also is in the top 10% of our Best Construction Trades Associate Degree Trade Schools in the Plains States Region ranking.
+In addition to its great value ranking, LATI is in the top 10% of all schools on our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list.

 With a ranking of #10, Bismarck State College did quite well on this year’s best value schools for construction trades students working on their associate degree.
-Located in the city of Bismarck, BSC is a public school with a small student population.
+Located in the small city of Bismarck, BSC is a public college with a small student population.

-BSC not only placed well in our value ranking, but it is also #2 on our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list.
+BSC also made our Best Construction Trades Associate Degree Trade Schools in the Plains States Region list, coming in at #2.

 Best Construction Trades Colleges by State